 The hike will take at least 3 hours on the ascent and 2 to 2.5 hours on the descent.

-You should be prepared to hike 12 kilometers round trip (7.5 miles) and to climb 800 meters of vertical ascent (2,600 feet).
-If you don’t know what those numbers mean, you might have a much harder time than expected.
+The Laguna 69 hike distance is about 12 kilometers round trip (7.5 miles) and also includes about 800 meters of vertical ascent (2,600 feet).
+If you don’t know what those numbers mean to you personally, you will probably have a much harder time than expected.

-But if you are in descent shape and acclimatized to the altitude in Huaraz, you should be able to do this awesome hike.
+But if you are in decent shape and acclimatized to the altitude in Huaraz, you should be able to do this awesome hike.

 Just don’t expect it to be easy… Or quiet and peaceful…